 How To Teach Your Child About Shyness, Rejection, And Bullying

 Like their adult counterparts, kids don't always pick up social skills naturally.
-Last week, we went over how parenting style and communication can help kids learn how to pick up social cues and handle conflict.
+Previously, we went over how parenting style and communication can help kids learn how to pick up social cues and handle conflict.

 Here are some ways to help your child deal with some of the tougher aspects of growing up: bullying, rejection, and shyness: